 Nisqually Watershed Management Plan, 2004

 A watershed plan for Water Resource Inventory Area (WRIA) 11, Nisqually Watershed.
-The plan focuses on water availability, and also addresses water quality, habitat, and instream flows.
+The plan focuses on water availability, and addresses water quality, habitat, and instream flows.
 Adopted jointly by the county and other jurisdictions within the watershed pursuant to the Watershed Management Act, RCW 90.82.

 Addendum to the Nisqually Watershed Management Plan, 2019